(Including Binge Eating, Anorexia & Bulimia)

 Eating disorders are one of the unspoken secrets that affect many families.
 Millions of Americans are afflicted with this disorder every year, and most of them -- up to 90 percent -- are adolescent and young women.
 Rarely talked about, an eating disorder can affect up to 5 percent of the population of teenage girls.

-Why are adolescent and young women so susceptible to getting an eating disorder?
-According to the National Institute of Mental Health, it is because during this period of time, women are more likely to diet to try and keep a slim figure and/or try stringent dieting.
+Why are teenage and young adult women so susceptible to getting an eating disorder?
+According to the National Institute of Mental Health, it is because during this period of time, women are more likely to diet -- or try extreme dieting -- to try to stay thin.
 Certain sports (such as gymnastics) and careers (such as modeling) are especially prone to reinforcing the need to keep a fit figure, even if it means purging food or not eating at all.

 There are three main types of eating disorders: